OlivierBlanvillain/monadic-html/README.md

 [mhtml] Warning: Unknown element captain.
 Did you mean caption instead?
 ```

-`MountSettings.default` emit warnings only when compiled to with `fastOptJS`, and becomes silent (and faster) whe compiled with `fullOptJS`.
+`MountSettings.default` emit warnings only when compiled to with `fastOptJS`, and becomes silent (and faster) when compiled with `fullOptJS`.

 #### Can I insert Any values into xml literals?